 Settings #

-The Satori Settings page enables users with the necessary permissions to create users and manage their access, create and manage API and Server Keys, and load sample data.
+The Satori Settings page enables users with the necessary permissions to create users and manage their access, create and manage API and Server Keys, and other Satori configurations.

 Users #